Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/src/autorest.md

 #     where: $.definitions['Provider']
 #     transform: >
 #       $["x-ms-mgmt-propertyReferenceType"] = true # not supported with ResourceData yet, use custom code first
+  - from: locks.json
+    where: $.definitions.ManagementLockObject
+    transform: $["x-ms-client-name"] = "ManagementLock"
 ```

 ### Tag: package-management